Fabiencdp/Deflow/README.md

 function runWorkflow() {
   WorkFlow
     .create('some-custom-name')
-    .addStep({ step: stringToNumber }) // Register the step .addStep({ step: antherProcessStep }) // Register the step .run(); // Run the workflow
+    .addStep({ step: import('./steps/string-to-number') }) // Register the step
+    .addStep({ step: import('./steps/anther-process-step') }) // Register the step
+    .run(); // Run the workflow
 }

-// Run the workflow from somewhere in your code (make sure redis is connected before running it) setTimeout(() => {
+// Run the workflow from somewhere in your code (make sure redis is ready before) setTimeout(() => {
     runWorkflow();
 }, 2000)
 ```

+The `step` attribute of `addStep` method can take a module, dynamic import, or a path to the module.
+Prefer the module or dynamic import to take advantage of TS type checking.

 ###### [Check the complete API Documentation](https://github.com/Fabiencdp/Deflow/tree/main/docs/api.md)